mt-mods/protector/README.md

 protector_flip = true
 - When true players who dig inside a protected area will flipped around to stop them using lag to grief into someone else's build

+Protector Tool

+Can be crafted with a protector surrounded by steel ingots and is used to place new protectors at a set distance of protector.radius in all directions including up and down.

+Use by standing near an existing protector and using as a tool, hold sneak/shift to place new protector containing member list from inside nearest one.